zhan7856/CSCI2021/README.md

 - users can look up words
 - takes in operations via command line (look up, print, etc)
 - given another file of words, it can check if those words are correctly spelled
-- free memory and writes to file @ end
+- free memory and saves words to file @ end

 __Project 2: Bitwise Operations and Puzzles__
 - solve a variety of problems using only bitwise operations